University Policies and Procedures Manual (previously Business Policies and Procedures Manual)

 During a period of military conflict, an employee whose spouse is a member of military who has been notified of an impending call or order to active duty or who has been deployed is entitled to a total of fifteen days of unpaid leave per deployment.
 Applicable military units are the Armed Forces of the United States, National Guard, or reserves.

-The employee may choose to use accrued paid leave, e.g., annual leave, to cover any or all of the fifteen days of leave per deployment for which they are entitled.
+The employee may choose to use accrued paid leave, to cover any or all of the fifteen days of leave per deployment.

 The employee is entitled to fifteen days of military spousal leave: